Football False Start Penalty

 A false start penalty when an offensive player either is not set or jumps the snap, meaning they move forward before the center snaps the ball to the quarterback.
 This is a pre snap penalty.
 On offense, all 11 players on the field need to be set.
 This penalty occurs when offensive players are not set before the snap of the ball.

 False start occurs when an offensive player gets out of their set stance or makes a sudden movement towards the line of scrimmage before the ball is snapped.
 In simple terms, the offensive player begins the play before the play is set to start.
-This is equivalent to getting out of your stance and starting a race before the referee fires his gun.
-In running, that is also called a false start.
-When a false start is called, the play is blown dead by the referee.
+When a false start is called, the play is blown dead by the referee immediately.

 Offensive linemen are called for false starts most often.
 This is because they are most likely to jump at the sound of the snap or a potential defender rushing at them.
 Blocking tight ends are in a similar position.
 Linemen and blocking tight ends also have to jump out of a stance which makes them more susceptible to getting called for this penalty.

-When skill position players (running backs, wide receivers, and tight ends out wide) are not blocking on the line of scrimmage, they are much less likely to be called for the penalty because of the nature of the block.
-Any of the 11 players on the offensive side of the ball can be called for this penalty however, even the quarterback.
+When skill position players (running backs, wide receivers, and tight ends out wide) are not blocking on the line of scrimmage, they are much less likely to be called for the penalty.
+However, any of the 11 players on the offensive side of the ball can be called for this penalty, even the quarterback.

-When a false start occurs, the play is blown dead and there is a 5 yard penalty is charged to the offense.
+When a false start occurs, the play is blown dead immediately and a 5 yard penalty is charged to the offense.
 Then, the down is replayed.
 This result is the same across all football leagues.